A black banner.

 How we’re addressing legacy PFAS

-3M plans to invest more than $1 billion globally to achieve our corporate environmental goals, which includes reducing our facilities’ overall water use and installing water treatment technologies at our largest water-using locations.
+3M committed to investing more than $1 billion globally to achieve our corporate environmental goals, which include reducing our facilities’ overall water use and installing water treatment technologies at our largest water-using locations.

-3M’s team of engineers, scientists, and other experts are carefully evaluating and installing state-of-the-art technologies – including those that capture water, filter and remove materials in water, and those that can help us recycle and reuse the amount of water in our operations overall – that can support the facility’s operations and needs.
+3M’s team of engineers, scientists, and other experts continue to carefully evaluate, install, and operate advanced water treatment technologies – including those that capture water, filter and remove materials in water, and those that can help us recycle and reuse the amount of water in our operations overall – that can support the facility’s operations and needs.

 There are many PFAS reduction technologies available, and the appropriate system is dependent on multiple factors.
 Some of the technologies include: